Annular Solar Eclipse of 2020 June 21

 Comparison of the 2020 annular ring thickness at two locations with the ones of the 2017 annular and 1984 pearled annular

-After carefully studying the chances to succeed in viewing this eclipse from the summit of the Hardeol peak or other peaks around I decided to bail out on it as it wouldn’t have brought much other than taking high risks and could not qualify this annular as a broken or pearled one even at this elevation anyway.
+A few years ago, after carefully studying the chances to succeed in viewing this eclipse from the summit of the Hardeol peak or other peaks around I decided to bail out on it as it wouldn’t have brought much other than taking high risks while this annular could not qualify as a broken or pearled one even at this 7,100 meters (23,300 feet) elevation anyway.
 That said an observation from the Tibetan plateau does help minimize the risks while at the same time keeping some of the advantages.
-It’s also an opportunity to visit the site of the Ngari (Shiquanhe) observatory under construction.
+It’s also an opportunity to visit the site of the Ngari (Shiquanhe) observatory under construction and the western part of Tibet.

 Fractional cloud amount in June along the eclipse path around time of annularity (courtesy of Jay Anderson)